Blendify/blender-manual/trunk/blender_docs/manual/physics/fluid/appendix.rst

    Then move the domain and render another .avi with the other flow using an alpha channel (in a separate B&W .avi?).
    Then, composite both .avi's using the compositor's add function.
    A third ``.avi`` is usually the smoke and mist and it is laid on top of everything as well.
-   Add a rain sheet on top of the mist and spray and you'll have quite a storm brewing!
+   Add a rain sheet on top of the mist and spray and you will have quite a storm brewing!
 And then lightning flashes, trash blowing around, all as separate animations, compositing the total for a truly spectacular result.